nicoespeon/gitgraph.js/README.md

 ## Getting started

 GitGraph.js codebase is a monorepo.
+Packages are released under `@gitgraph/*` scope.

 As a user, you're probably interested in one of the rendering libraries: